piyush-jain1/NoDuesPortal/README.md

 This is a quick guide on how to use this system.

 **Starting the Server** : Open your Terminal ( Power Shell in Windows ) , change the directory to the directory in which your project is present.
-Run the commmand - python manage.py runserver
+Run the commmand : `python manage.py runserver`

-Go to your browser and visit - 127.0.0.1:8000/login_user or localhost:8000/login_user You can check the dummy credentials already created by logging into admin panel and clicking on 'Users'.
+Go to your browser and visit : `127.0.0.1:8000/login_user` or `localhost:8000/login_user` You can check the dummy credentials already created by logging into admin panel and clicking on 'Users'.
 Or you may also create new users.

 **Login Page** : User needs to give the Webmail ID, password and select his/her role (e.g. Student, faculty, lab, library, gymkhana, CC, HOD, etc.). on clicking on LOGIN button, you will be redirected to your respective profile.